Email FacebookTwitterMenu burgerClose thin

 What Does an Estate Planning Attorney Do?

-An estate planning attorney is a lawyer who specializes in matters relating to estate planning.
+An estate planning attorney is a lawyer who specializes in estate planning.
 These lawyers are no different from those specializing in mergers and acquisitions or personal injury suits.
 Regardless of their specialty, estate planning attorneys still have to pass the bar exam for the state in which they practice.

 An estate planning lawyer’s duties can be wide-ranging, but they all center around one goal: assisting clients in end-of-life preparation for the financial legacy they leave behind.